vijayjoshi24/ea-agent-skills/README.md

 ```
 /decide
 We're choosing between GraphQL and REST for our new partner API.
-Consumers are external partners with varying technical capability.
+Consumers are external partners with varying technical capabilities.
 ```

 ```